nadeemabdulhamid/csc362-repo-fall2024/week-03/project03.md

 that each `Buffer` object has a method `block()`, which tells you the block (if any) that is in that buffer.

-3. Get rid of the `bufferpool` array.
-You no longer need it.
-You also won’t need the `numAvailable` field, because you can determined the number of available buffers by looking at the unpinned list.
+3. Get rid of the `numAvailable` field, because you can determine the number of available buffers by looking at the unpinned list.